eugenekoiner/Silence-cut-webinar-enhancer/README.md

 - A 300k bitrate is sufficient for 720p video to ensure clear visibility, even in coding tutorials, while keeping the file size small.
 - The source videos should be placed in the `.source` folder, and all necessary directories will be automatically created during the first run of the script.
 - The Silence Threshold Offset is set to 1 by default, which means the calculated silence threshold for each video segment is raised by a value of 1.
 This results in slightly shorter silent sections being removed between words, but it keeps the beginnings and ends of words more intact.
 Through experimentation, a value of 1 proved optimal; reducing the offset causes words to merge together.
+- By default, the video speed is increased by 1.25x, based on the observation that speakers in many webinars tend to speak slowly with long pauses.
+This slight speed boost helps bring the video closer to a more natural speaking pace, without impacting comprehension.
 - The script uses multithreaded processing wherever possible.
 - Sometimes, certain video files are processed oddly by ffmpeg: after splitting a long file into segments and then merging them back together, there may be slight audio sync issues or a single frame freeze at certain points.
 This only lasts within one segment and resolves in the next.
 It’s a rare issue and generally doesn’t disrupt the overall video, though I haven’t identified the exact cause.